Jebet812/Notes/AWS-CCP.md

 9. **Managed Kafka Service (MSK):** fully managed Kafka Service.
 10. **Redshift:** petabyte size data warehouse.
 Quickly generate analytics or reports from large amount of data.
 11. **AWS Data Pipeline:** automates the movement of data.
 Move data between compute and storage services.
-12. **AWS Glue:** is an Extract, Transform, Load Service. move data from a location that need transformation before getting to the final destination.
+12. **AWS Glue:** is an Extract, Transform, Load Service.
+Moves data from a location that need transformation before getting to the final destination.
 Like DMS but more robust.
-13. **AWS Lake Formation:** centralized, curated and secured repository that stores data until neede.
+13. **AWS Lake Formation:** centralized, curated and secured repository that stores data until needes.
 14. **AWS Data Exchange:** catalogue for third party data sets.
 You can download for free subscribe or purcase datasets.
 15. **Amazon Quicksight:** business intelligence (BI) dashboard.
 Requires little to know programming knowledge and connect to different databases or AWS storage services.